You are here:

 Operable Unit 3 Argo Smelter: The EPA is continuing investigations to evaluate if smelter-generated wastes were buried on the site and whether they pose a health risk to future workers or groundwater.

-The Vasquez Boulevard & I-70 (VB/I-70) Superfund site is an area of approximately four square miles located in north-central Denver.
+The Vasquez Boulevard & I-70 (VB/I-70) Superfund site is located in north-central Denver.
+The site boundaries are roughly the South Platte River to the west, Colorado Boulevard to the east, 52nd Ave. to the north, and 32nd Ave. to the south.
+The site includes all or part of the following neighborhoods: Cole, Clayton, Swansea/Elyria, southwest Globeville, and northern Curtis Park.
 Historically, this area was a major smelting center for the Rocky Mountain West.
-Three smelting plants—Omaha & Grant, Argo and Globe—operated in the area for varying lengths of time, beginning as early as 1870, refining gold, silver, copper, lead and zinc.
+Three smelting plants—Omaha & Grant, Argo, and Globe—operated in the area for varying lengths of time, beginning as early as 1870, refining gold, silver, copper, lead and zinc.

 The site risks for OU1 are summarized in the following table.
 Site risks for OU2 and OU3 are currently being studied.